marigold-dev/training-dapp-4/README.md

 To modify the lambda function code we need an extra admin entrypoint `UpdateFeedbackFunction`

 Add this new entrypoint case on the `main` function switch-case pattern matching `match`.
-It just override the function definition.
+It takes a function definition coce and override existing one.

 ```typescript
         UpdateFeedbackFunction : (newCode : feedbackFunction) => [list([]),{pokeTraces  , feedback  , ticketOwnership, feedbackFunction : newCode}]